Aure77lia/SimpleChatBot/README.md

 ```

-Your Bot is ready ! you can talk to you bot on messenger.
+Your Bot is ready ! you can talk to your bot on messenger.
 Try sending a message to your page.